Instagram Stories Analytics: Every Metric You Need to Know

 In this post, we’ll walk you through the ins and outs of your Instagram Stories analytics, what each metric means, and how you can use this knowledge to improve your Instagram Stories strategy:

-How to Understand Instagram Stories Analytics
+How to Use Instagram Stories Analytics to Optimize Your Strategy

 Once you open your Instagram Insights, switch to the “Content” tab at the top of the screen.
 Here you’ll see data for both your regular Instagram posts as well as your Instagram Stories.